Nehalll-code/Dynamic-Probabilistic-LSTM-for-Stock-Price-Forecasting-NVIDIA-Stock-/README.md

-📈 Dynamic Probabilistic LSTM for Stock Price Forecasting (NVIDIA)

-A probabilistic time-series forecasting framework that uses an LSTM network to predict future NVIDIA stock prices along with dynamic confidence intervals.

-Unlike standard stock prediction projects that output a single deterministic forecast, this project explicitly models forecast uncertainty using empirical residual distributions derived from rolling backtesting.

-In real-world finance, understanding risk is as important as predicting price direction.
-This project is built with that philosophy.

-🔍 Why This Project Exists

-Most stock prediction projects try to answer:

-“What will the price be?”

-However, practical financial forecasting asks a different question:

-“What range of outcomes is plausible, and how uncertain is the forecast?”

-This project addresses that gap by:

-Predicting multi-step future returns

-Estimating time-varying uncertainty

-Producing a forecast cone instead of a single prediction line

-🧠 Core Idea

-The model is trained on log returns rather than raw prices and forecasts an entire future horizon in one pass.
-Uncertainty is not assumed — it is learned empirically from historical prediction errors.

-The result is a forecast that answers:

-What is the most likely future path?

-How wide is the uncertainty around it?

-How does that uncertainty grow with time?

-📊 Data Representation

-Prices are transformed as follows:

-𝑟
-𝑡
-=
-log
-⁡
-(
-𝑃
-𝑡
-)
-−
-log
-⁡
-(
-𝑃
-𝑡
-−
-1
-)
-r
-t
-	​

-=log(P
-t
-	​

-)−log(P
-t−1
-	​

-)

-Using log returns:

-Stabilizes variance

-Improves learning dynamics

-Allows additive multi-step forecasting

-Converts cleanly back to price space

-🔁 Supervised Time-Series Framing
+# 📈 Dynamic Probabilistic LSTM for Stock Price Forecasting
+### *Uncertainty-Aware Multi-Step Forecasting for NVIDIA (NVDA)*

+> **A quantitative time-series forecasting framework that models not just price direction, but forecast uncertainty — producing dynamic confidence cones instead of brittle point estimates.**

+---

+## 🚀 Overview

+This project implements a **probabilistic deep learning framework** for forecasting NVIDIA stock prices using an LSTM trained on **log returns**, paired with **empirical uncertainty estimation** derived from rolling historical backtests.

+Unlike most stock prediction projects that output a single deterministic price path, this system explicitly answers a more realistic financial question:

+> **“What range of outcomes is plausible, and how uncertain is the forecast?”**

+The result is a **time-varying probabilistic forecast** that reflects real model error behavior across different horizons.

+---

+## 🎯 Why This Project Exists

+Most retail and academic stock-prediction projects focus on:

+> *“What will the price be?”*

+However, in real quantitative finance, that question is incomplete.

+Professionals care about:

+- Forecast **ranges**, not just point estimates
+- How **uncertainty grows with time**
+- Whether risk estimates are **empirically calibrated**
+- How models behave **out-of-sample**, not just in training

+This project is designed with that philosophy.

+---

+## 🧠 Core Concept

+The model predicts **future log returns** over a fixed horizon in a **single forward pass**.

+Uncertainty is **not assumed** (e.g., Gaussian noise).
+Instead, it is **learned empirically** from historical prediction errors using **rolling backtesting**.

+This enables:

+- Horizon-specific uncertainty estimation
+- Volatility-adaptive confidence bands
+- Realistic probabilistic forecasting

+---

+## 📊 Data Representation

+Instead of raw prices, the model operates on **log returns**:

+\[
+r_t = \log(P_t) - \log(P_{t-1})
+\]

+### Why log returns?

+- Stabilizes variance
+- Improves learning dynamics
+- Allows **additive multi-step forecasting**
+- Converts cleanly back to price space
+- Aligns with standard financial modeling practices

+---

+## 🔁 Supervised Time-Series Framing

 The time series is reframed as a supervised learning problem:

-Input: a sliding window of past log returns

-Output: a sequence of future log returns

-This enables direct multi-step forecasting, avoiding recursive error accumulation.

-🤖 Model Summary

-LSTM-based sequence model

-Predicts future return vectors

-Optimized using Mean Squared Error (MSE)

-The focus is intentionally not on complex architectures, but on:

-Evaluation methodology

-Uncertainty calibration

-Financial interpretability

-🧪 Rolling Backtesting

-Instead of trusting training loss:

-The model is evaluated across rolling historical windows

-Forecast errors (residuals) are collected for each horizon step

-This builds an empirical error distribution over time

-This step is critical for realistic uncertainty estimation.

-📉 Dynamic Uncertainty Estimation

-For each forecast horizon:

-Residual distributions are analyzed

-Empirical quantiles (e.g., 90%) are computed

-These quantiles define a time-varying confidence radius

-This allows uncertainty to:

-Increase with forecast horizon

-Adapt to market volatility

-Reflect real model performance

-📈 Price-Space Forecasting

-Predicted log returns are:

-Cumulatively summed

-Added to the last observed log price

-Exponentiated back to price space

-Final output:

-Point forecast

-Upper confidence band

-Lower confidence band

-This produces a probabilistic price cone, not a single brittle estimate.

-✅ What Makes This Project Strong

-Multi-step sequence forecasting

-Residual-based uncertainty modeling

-Rolling backtest evaluation

-Financially sound transformations

-Clear separation of prediction vs risk

-This reflects real quantitative modeling practices, not toy examples.

-⚠️ Limitations

-Assumes historical dynamics persist

-Does not incorporate macroeconomic or news signals

-Single-asset forecasting (NVIDIA)

-These are deliberate trade-offs for clarity and focus.
+- **Input:** Sliding window of past log returns
+- **Output:** Vector of future log returns over a fixed horizon

+This allows **direct multi-step forecasting**, avoiding the error accumulation inherent in recursive one-step models.

+---

+## 🤖 Model Architecture

+- LSTM-based sequence model
+- Outputs a **future return vector**, not a single value
+- Optimized using **Mean Squared Error (MSE)**

+The emphasis is **not** on architectural complexity, but on:

+- Evaluation methodology
+- Uncertainty calibration
+- Financial interpretability

+This mirrors real-world quantitative workflows.

+---

+## 🧪 Rolling Backtesting Framework

+Training loss alone is meaningless in finance.

+Instead, this project evaluates the model using **rolling historical backtests**:

+- The model is repeatedly retrained on expanding windows
+- Forecasts are generated for unseen future segments
+- Errors are recorded **per forecast horizon**

+This produces a **residual matrix** capturing how the model actually performs across time and horizons.

+---

+## 📉 Dynamic Uncertainty Estimation

+For each forecast step:

+1. Residual distributions are constructed from backtests
+2. Empirical quantiles (e.g., 90%) are computed
+3. These define **horizon-specific confidence radii**

+This approach allows uncertainty to:

+- Increase naturally with forecast horizon
+- Adapt to changing market volatility
+- Reflect **real, observed model errors**

+No parametric assumptions.
+No artificial confidence.

+---

+## 📈 From Returns Back to Prices

+To produce interpretable forecasts:

+1. Predicted log returns are **cumulatively summed**
+2. Added to the last observed log price
+3. Exponentiated back to price space

+### Final output:

+- Point forecast
+- Upper confidence band
+- Lower confidence band

+This produces a **probabilistic price cone**, not a single fragile prediction line.

+---

+## ✅ What Makes This Project Strong

+- Multi-step sequence forecasting
+- Empirical, residual-based uncertainty modeling
+- Rolling backtest evaluation methodology
+- Financially sound transformations
+- Clear separation of **prediction vs risk**

+This reflects **real quantitative modeling practices**, not toy ML examples.

+---

+## ⚠️ Limitations

+- Assumes historical dynamics persist
+- No macroeconomic or news features
+- Single-asset focus (NVIDIA)

+These trade-offs are **intentional**, prioritizing clarity, interpretability, and methodological rigor.

+---

+## 🔮 Possible Extensions

+- Bayesian LSTM or MC Dropout
+- Regime-aware volatility modeling
+- Transformer-based time-series models
+- Multi-asset or portfolio-level uncertainty estimation

+---

+## 🧾 Disclaimer

+This project is for **educational and research purposes only**.
+It does **not** constitute financial or investment advice.

+---

+## ⭐ Final Note

+This repository is not about predicting the market.

+It is about **understanding uncertainty** —
+and building forecasts that acknowledge it.